-Once the Division determines that a taxpayer included in the DMV data match has a qualifying driver's license, that taxpayer is put into the license suspension process.
+Once the Division determines that a taxpayer included in the DMV Data Match has a qualifying driver's license, that taxpayer is put into the license suspension process.

-c) The suspension process commences with the Division sending a collection letter (form DTF-975) to the taxpayer and, after 30 days, performing a post-DMV compliance review to confirm that the taxpayer continues to meet the criteria for suspension detailed above.
+c) The suspension process commences with the Division performing a post-DMV data match review to confirm that the taxpayer continues to meet the criteria for suspension detailed above.
 If the taxpayer remains within the criteria for suspension, then a 60-day notice of proposed driver license suspension referral (form DTF-454) will be issued to the taxpayer via first-class United States mail with certificate of mailing.